wallarm/product-documentation/docs/latest/faq/tarantool.md

-# Tarantool questions
+# Tarantool troubleshooting

-Sections below are related to using Tarantool and solving some problems related to its usage.
+Sections below provides the information about frequent errors in Tarantool operation and their troubleshooting.

 ## How can I solve the "readahead limit reached" problem?

-In the `tarantool.log` file, you may get errors like:
+In the `/var/log/wallarm/tarantool.log` file, you may get errors like:

 ```
 readahead limit reached, stopping input on connection fd 16,
 aka 127.0.0.1:3313, peer of 127.0.0.1:53218
 ```

-In the Tarantool version 1.9.2, this error is not critical.
-In the earlier versions, if there are too many such errors, there may be some problems with performance, but this is also not critical.
+Although this problem is not critical, if there are too many such errors, there may be some problems with performance.

 To solve the problem: